aaditya3301/iot-yolo-blynk/README.md

-# iot-yolo-blynk — ESP8266 + YOLOv3 person detection with Blynk logging & email alerts
+# ESP8266 + YOLOv3 person detection with Blynk logging & email alerts

 This repository (iot-yolo-blynk) contains two related projects used in a compact IoT object/person detection system: